Captive orcas: Captivity locations

 As of September 29, 2016, orcas in 13 facilities in North and South America, Europe and Asia provide entertainment for theme park visitors.
 Building the physical infrastructure of the parks requires major capital expenditure, but as the star attractions the orcas are arguably the most valuable and irreplaceable assets.

 SeaWorld

-SeaWorld is a chain of marine mammal parks in the United States and is the largest owner of captive killer whales in the world.
-The parks feature killer whale, sea lion, and dolphin shows and zoological displays featuring various other marine animals.
+SeaWorld is a chain of marine mammal parks in the United States and is the largest owner of captive orcas in the world.
+The parks feature orca, sea lion, and dolphin shows and zoological displays featuring various other marine animals.
 The parks' icon is Shamu, the orca.
 Parks include: